springfall2008/batpred/docs/apps-yaml.md

 clock_skew: minutes
 ```

-Skews the local (computer) time that Predbat uses (from AppDaemon).<BR>
+Skews the local (computer) time that Predbat uses (from the computer that Predbat is running on).<BR>
-Set to 1 means add a minute to the AppDaemon time, set to -1 means take a minute off the AppDaemon time.
+Set to 1 means add a minute to the Predbat computer time, set to -1 means take a minute off the Predbat computer time.
 This clock adjustment will be used by Predbat when real-time actions happen e.g. triggering a charge or discharge.

 If your inverter's time is different to the time on the computer running Home Assistant, you may need to skew the time settings made on the inverter when you trigger charging or discharging.